ab-nano/hackerrrank-interview-prep-kit/README.md

 This work-in-progress repo is intended to document the personal work and submitted solutions to a number of hackerrank problems.

+Each file has one or more different solution to the respective problem.
+A simple test case is provided at the end of each file.
+The repo can be used by editing the test cases listed at the end of each file and running the python excutable file to get a printed result.
+For example:

+    $ python3 array_manipulation.py

 The following is the list of problems that received a full score to the solutions above(grouped by difficulty):

 ## Hard